lileio/lile/readme.md

 $ cobra add import
 ```

-You can not edit the file generated to create your cmd, `cobra` will automatically add the cmd to the help.
+You can now edit the file generated to create your cmd, `cobra` will automatically add the cmd's name to the help.

 ## Exposing & Collecting Prometheus Metrics